phalcon-orphanage/docs/en/api/Phalcon_Tag.rst

 .. code-block:: php

     <?php

-    //Assigning "peter" to "name" component
+    // Assigning "peter" to "name" component
-     Phalcon\Tag::setDefault("name", "peter");
+    Phalcon_Tag::setDefault("name", "peter");

-    //Later in the view
+    // Later in the view
-     echo Phalcon\Tag::textField("name"); //Will have the value "peter" by default
+    echo Phalcon_Tag::textField("name"); //Will have the value "peter" by default

 **displayTo** (string $id, string $value)

 Alias of Phalcon_Tag::setDefault

 **mixed** **getValue** (string $name)

 Every helper calls this function to check whether a component has a predefined value using Phalcon_Tag::setDefault or value from $_POST

 **resetInput** ()